 If you’re looking for a solution to enhance or maintain your email deliverability, setting up your SPF and DKIM records is essential.
-Doing this may seem hard, but the steps are easy to follow.
+Doing this may seem complicated, but the steps are easy to follow.
 Additionally, all email providers or ESPs offer a detailed implementation guide.

 Once you finally set them up, the process won’t take long and will be worth it in the end.
 Your email campaigns will reach your prospects’ primary inboxes instead of the spam folder.

+We hope this in-depth comparison about DKIM vs SPF has helped you a lot.
 If you’re looking for the best email marketing solution for your small or large businesses, try InboxAlly now.

 It’s the ultimate email deliverability tool that teaches inbox providers to reach their emails to their recipients successfully.
 You can even go for a 10-day free trial, with no credit card needed.